 - Sports and interest-based after-school activities

-Learn More During a Free Consultation with a Criminal Defense Attorney Today
+Learn More During a Free Consultation With a Criminal Defense Attorney Today

 If your child or another minor you know has been charged with assault and battery in California, Simmrin Law Group may be able to help.
 Reach out to us by filling out our free evaluation form or giving us a call today for a free consultation with one of our juvenile criminal defense lawyers.